Definitions and pathophysiology

 - no recurrences after complete excision

-Only surgical excision can cure endometriosis, if the surgeon has the skills to recognize all endometriosis and the expertise.
+Only surgical excision can cure endometriosis, if the surgeon has the skills to recognize all endometriosis and the expertise to excise.

 Better no surgery than incomplete, excessive or bad surgery.
 The first surgery should be the last